-Considering the depth of commonsense knowledge sources, this creation process is effectively open-ended; and due to randomly performed queries, it produces different analogous cases in each run.
+Considering the depth of commonsense knowledge sources, this creation process is virtually open-ended; and due to the random nature of the algorithm, it produces different analogous cases in each run.
 This capability of open-ended creation of novel analogous cases is, to our knowledge, the first of its kind and makes our approach interesting for the analogical reasoning and computational creativity fields.